-“Endangered species” is quickly becoming a term we use to describe WATER on our planet!
-Our natural waterways are being harmed by urban storm runoff water.
-Humans along with every other living being need water to live.
-The first step to help this crisis is to become aware of the problems we’re causing and the planets current condition.
-Then use easy to implement solutions such as rainwater collection/harvesting to supply future generations with clean and healthy water.
+“Endangered species” is quickly becoming a term we use to describe WATER!
+Our waterways are being polluted by urban storm runoff.
+The first step to help this crisis is to become aware of the problems.
+Then, use easy-to-implement solutions such as rainwater collection utilizing a rain barrel to supply future generations with clean and healthy water.

 Adding a pond along with pond plants to your landscape can bring many benefits.
 Not only will the magical sound of running water instantly relax you, but there can also be real environmental benefits.
 In the land of suburbia, we’re destroying the habitats of aquatic species like frogs.

 Ponds can also be used for aquatic habitats, rainwater harvesting, aquaponics, hydroponics, and more.

 You can’t be an environmentalist, you can’t be an ocean steward, without truly walking the walk.

 Sustainable landscaping and homesteads can be accomplished easier than you think.
 Here are some practices we to promote: